 Alcohol in the Baptist tradition

 The root of the Baptist branch is the 16th century Protestant Reformation, which sought to call the Roman Catholic church back to the inspiration and authority of Scripture over and above ecclesiastical tradition.
+(Also see Baptists vs Catholics: What’s the Difference?)

 The leaders of the Reformation accused the Catholic church with a variety of abuses in their protest.
 The Baptist tradition inherited some of these concerns.